ms/buildtogether.tech/process/index.md

     if someone hasn't been careful about doing merges.

 <span i="code review">Code review</span>.
-:   <span x="git-team"/> explained when, why, and how to do this.
+:   <a section="git-team"/> explained when, why, and how to do this.

 The other practices---stand-up meetings, sprints, analysis & estimation---are
-covered below, while delivering releases is covered in <span x="delivery"/>.
+covered below, while delivering releases is covered in <a section="delivery"/>.
 Before we explore them, though, let's take a look at a typical afternoon in the life of a student programmer.